 Conscious capitalism is another term, said Gilad Barash, vice president of analytics at Dstillery, on “Reel Talk: The Customer Insights Show.”
 Dstillery is a data science company that creates audiences for market researchers based on digital signals.

-“As a consumer I’m being a lot more aware of where I spend my money,” said Jenn Vogel, vice president of marketing at Voxpopme and host of “Reel Talk.”
+“As a consumer, I’m being more aware of where I spend my money,” said Jenn Vogel, senior vice president of marketing at Voxpopme and host of “Reel Talk.”
 “It’s not just about the product or the price.
-It’s more about the brand ”
+It’s more about the brand.”